-With the implementation of the compulsory, free Universal Basic Education (UBE) Act which was passed into law in 2004, Nigeria has witnessed an increase in the enrollment of children into primary school.
-Despite this increased enrollment rates however, net attendance is only about 70% with Nigeria still having about 10.5 million out-of-school children – sadly, the world’s highest number as at 2015 (UNESCO EFA report).
+Nigeria has witnessed an increase in the enrollment of children into primary school with the implementation of the compulsory, free Universal Basic Education (UBE) Act which was passed into law in 2004.
+Despite this increased enrollment rates however, net attendance is only about 70% with Nigeria still having about 10.5 million out-of-school children – sadly, the world’s highest number as at 2015 (UNESCO EFAreport).

-Even though the Universal Declaration of Human Rights makes it nclear that every child has the right to a free basic education, so that poverty & lack of money should not be a barrier to schooling, there are still a lot of factors hindering the education of these children.
+In spite of this intervention, there are still a lot of other factors that limit the access of underprivileged children from going to school and getting something meaningful from their time in the classroom.
 One of which is the fact that many families are struggling and while education is theoretically free, in practice ‘informal fees’ see parents forced to pay for ‘compulsory basic school supplies & items’ like school developmental/support levies, uniforms, books, pen etc. which the children need to be effective.

 Meadow Hall Foundation through the ‘Back to School Drive’ seeks to provide school supplies (back pack, note books, stationery, stationery case and water bottles) for 1,000 children in rural communities within Eti-Osa Lagos, Nigeria.
 This we believe, will have a profound impact on these children and their learning experiences.

 - Support a child, two, ten or more

 - Buy an extra pencil, pen, notebooks & water bottles while shopping for your kids (contact us for drop off options)

 - Share our e-banners on your social media platforms